 Switching Resources Between Projects: As the head of the resource allocation, you have to constantly switch resources from one project to another, without impacting project schedules and over or under-allocating resources.
 It’s no mean task.

 In this post; we share with you the top tips and methodologies for successfully allocating resources:

 Before you start allocating resources between projects, get all your team leaders and project managers together.
 Let them state the resource requirements for the projects they are handling.
 Get ideas and inputs from all on how to manage resource conflicts.

 Collaborate – your team managers are likely to have some creative ideas on how to juggle tasks and to share resources so that all projects get completed as per schedule.

-Constantly shifting a resource from one project to another reduces the efficiency of the employee, as he/she doesn’t have the time to remain completely focused on one project.
-For instance, when you allocate an in-demand resource for five days on Project A, five days on Project B, and three days again on Project A, in reality, the resource has incomplete work on both the projects.
+Constantly shifting a resource from one project to another reduces the efficiency of the employee.
+He/she doesn't have the time to remain completely focused on one project.
+For instance, when you allocate an in-demand resource for five days on Project A, five days on Project B, and three days again on Project A, in reality, the resource has incomplete work on both projects.